TechWriterKara/docs/pages/katalon-studio/docs/console-mode-execution.md

    <tbody>
       <tr>
          <td>-consoleLog</td>
          <td>Display log in the console.
 Only use this option when running Katalon Studio in Windows Command Prompt.
-Do not use this option in other OSes or CI tools e.g. Jenkins.</td>
+Do not use this option in other OSes or CI tools, e.g. Jenkins.</td>
          <td>N</td>
       </tr>
       <tr>
          <td>-noExit</td>
          <td>Keep the console open after the execution is completed.
 Only use this option when running Katalon Studio in Windows Command Prompt.
-Do not use this option in other OSes or CI tools e.g. Jenkins.</td>
+Do not use this option in other OSes or CI tools, e.g. Jenkins.</td>
          <td>N</td>
       </tr>
    </tbody>